hantsy/jakartaee-faces-sample/docs/guide.md

 * A JPA Entity must be annotated with a `@Entity` annotation.
 * It should includes an identity field annotated with `@Id` (or `@IdClass`).
-* The entity class has a default constructor.
+* The entity class should has a default none-arguments constructor.

 Next, we will use EJB  `@Stateless` bean to perform CRUD operations.

-## Create a TaskRepository Stateless bean
+## Create a TaskRepository bean

 Create a class named `TaskRepository` and annotated it with `@Stateless` like following.